 Buprenorphine is an effective medication for OUD; however, access to buprenorphine prescribers is often limited in many rural locations.
 In an effort to address this disparity, the Comprehensive Addiction and Recovery Act of 2016 has improved access by extending the ability of nurse practitioners (NPs) and physician assistants (PAs) to obtain a Drug Enforcement Administration (DEA) waiver to prescribe buprenorphine.
-Research published in 2018 showed increased availability of a physician with a DEA waiver in rural areas since 2012; however, more than half (56.3 percent) of all rural counties still lack a waivered provider.23 Furthermore, this research demonstrated that almost one-third (29.8 percent) of rural Americans live in a county without a buprenorphine provider as compared to 2.2 percent of urban Americans.24 Additionally, the U.S. Department of Health and Human Services Office of Inspector General's (OIG) January 2020 report titled Geographic Disparities Affect Access to Buprenorphine Services for Opioid Use Disorder noted that while the number of providers who have obtained waivers has increased significantly since 2002, the figures likely overstate the availability of buprenorphine treatment as studies show many providers do not treat up to their approved patient-limit capacity and access to buprenorphine services through waivered providers is not distributed evenly across the United States.25 More specifically, this OIG report found that 40 percent of counties in the nation did not have a single waivered provider in 2018 and that waivered providers were not necessarily found in areas where MAT access is most crucial.
-The OIG and the Substance Abuse and Mental Health Services Administration (SAMHSA) jointly agreed that SAMHSA should geographically target high-need counties to increase participation of waivered providers.26
+Research published in 2018 showed increased availability of a physician with a DEA waiver in rural areas since 2012; however, more than half (56.3 percent) of all rural counties still lack a waivered provider.23 Furthermore, this research demonstrated that almost one-third (29.8 percent) of rural Americans live in a county without a buprenorphine provider compared to 2.2 percent of urban Americans.24 Additionally, the U.S. Department of Health and Human Services (HHS) Office of Inspector General's (OIG) January 2020 report titled Geographic Disparities Affect Access to Buprenorphine Services for Opioid Use Disorder noted that while the number of providers who have obtained waivers has increased significantly since 2002, the figures likely overstate the availability of buprenorphine treatment as studies show many providers do not treat up to their approved patient-limit capacity, and access to buprenorphine services through waivered providers is not distributed evenly across the U.S.25 More specifically, this OIG report found that 40 percent of counties in the nation did not have a single waivered provider in 2018 and that waivered providers were not necessarily found in areas where MAT access is most crucial.
+The OIG and the Substance Abuse and Mental Health Services Administration (SAMHSA) jointly agreed that SAMHSA should geographically target high-need counties to increase participation of waivered providers.26 In continued efforts to expand access to MAT, HHS released new practice guidelines in January 2021, allowing any physician licensed by the DEA to prescribe buprenorphine to up to 30 patients, without requiring the previously standard eight-hour training to gain authorization.
+While only physicians qualify for this exemption, the 30-patient cap does not apply to hospital-based physicians, such as those employed in EDs.27